 We all know smoking is bad for us.
 It’s been linked with all kinds of diseases, including stroke.
 But sometimes even the cold hard facts aren’t enough to make us want to kick the habit.
 If you’re considering cutting down or giving up, keep in mind these positive thoughts to help you along the way…

 People who smoke are three or four times more likely to have a stroke than those who don’t (1).
-Yet it’s classed as one of ten modifiable risk factors: a small thing you can change in your life, such as losing weight or exercising, that will lower your risk of stroke (2).
+It has been identified as one of ten modifiable risk factors for stroke: a small thing you can change in your life, such as losing weight or exercising, that will lower your risk of stroke (2).
 Every time you’re tempted to pick up the packet, think of the extra time you’ll have to enjoy life with your family.

 You might not notice a massive difference as soon as you give up smoking, but your body will.
 Within eight hours your oxygen levels return to normal and nicotine levels reduce by more than half.
-After between three and nine months, your lung function improves by 10% and, after a year, your risk of heart attack is halved.
+After between three and nine months, your lung function improves and, after a year, your risk of heart attack is reduced.
 15 years on and your risk of having a stroke is about the same as someone who has never been a smoker.
-All great reasons to try to stop smoking (4).
+All great reasons to try to stop smoking (5).

-For over 20 years, studies have shown the risk of smoking and stroke are dose-dependent.
+For over 20 years, studies have shown the risk of smoking and stroke are dose dependent.
 In other words, the more you smoke, the higher your risk of stroke.
-In fact, one study highlighted a measurable increase in risk between someone who smokes ten cigarettes a day and others who smoke twenty (1).
+In fact, one study highlighted a measurable increase in risk between someone who smokes ten cigarettes a day and others who smoke twenty.
+The risk was increased by 12% for each increment of five cigarettes per day (3).
 Therefore, even cutting down could be hugely beneficial to your health.